310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

             {% bubble Tetora fist %}
             I can't thank ya enough, Anego.
 I can't wait for the performance to start!

-            We're gonna do our absolute best to bring out the charms of "Tropical Island Troppeys" to the max!
+            We're gonna do our absolute best to bring out the charms of ‘Tropical Troppeys’ to the max!
 			{% endbubble %}
         </div>
     </div>